Abdominal Muscle Separation During and After Pregnancy

 This separation is called ‘Diastasis Recti’, or DR, and is helped by the fact that pregnant women have a hormone in their body called Relaxin, which allows connective tissue to be stretchier.

-MYTH TO BUST – The abdominal muscles do not ‘tear’ or ‘split’, but the connective tissue between them does need to stretch and this is a very normal consequence of pregnancy.
+But the connective tissue between them does need to stretch and this is a very normal consequence of pregnancy.

 In pregnancy, after the muscles have begun to stretch, it is highly recommended to minimize use of the six pack muscle.
 This means after approximately 16-20 weeks of pregnancy, avoid anything that causes ‘doming’ or triangling of the abdominal wall during exercise or daily activities.
 This may include: